Unboxed-Software/solana-course/content/type-cosplay.md

 ### Use Anchor’s `Account` wrapper

+Implementing these checks for every account needed for every instruction can be tedious.
+Fortunately, Anchor provides a `#[account]` attribute macro for automatically implementing traits that every account should have.

-Anchor’s **`#[account]`** attribute is used to implement various traits for a struct representing the data structure of a program account.
-When initializing a new program account, the first 8 bytes are reserved for a discriminator unique to the account type.
-When deserializing the account data, Anchor automatically checks if the discriminator on the account matches the expected account type.
+Structs marked with `#[account]` can then be used with `Account` to validate that the passed in account is indeed the type you expect it to be.
+When initializing an account whose struct representation has the `#[account]` attribute, the first 8 bytes are automatically reserved for a discriminator unique to the account type.
+When deserializing the account data, Anchor will automatically check if the discriminator on the account matches the expected account type and throw and error if it does not match.

-In the example below, `Account<'info, AdminConfig>` specifies that the `admin_config` account should be an `AdminConfig` type.
-Anchor then automatically checks that the first 8 bytes of account data matches the discriminator of the`AdminConfig` type.
+In the example below, `Account<'info, AdminConfig>` specifies that the `admin_config` account should be of type `AdminConfig`.
+Anchor then automatically checks that the first 8 bytes of account data match the discriminator of the `AdminConfig` type.

 The data validation check for the `admin` field is also moved from the instruction logic to the account validation struct using the `has_one` constraint. `#[account(has_one = admin)]` specifies that the `admin_config` account’s `admin` field must match the `admin` account passed into the instruction.
 Note that for the `has_one` constraint to work, the naming of the account in the struct must match the naming of field on the account you are validating.